chrissound/GitChapter/README.md

     nix-env -if "https://github.com/chrissound/GitChapter/archive/master.tar.gz"

 ## How do I create a project that can be rendered?
 Create a `chapters` directory in a git repository.
-Create a `x_Example.md` file with your relevant commits, where x is a 'chapter' number.
+Create a `x_Example.md` file with your relevant commits, where x is a 'chapter' number (it uses 0 based indexing - the first chapter should be named `0_..`).
 You can then render a project by executing:
-`gitchapter /path/to/project` - this will generate a `compiledArticle.md` file from all the chapters.
+`gitchapter /path/to/project` - this will generate a `compiledArticle.md` file by compiling the chapters.

 Also using <https://github.com/jgm/pandoc> will allow you to generate HTML from markdown with a simple command like:
 `pandoc --from markdown_strict+backtick_code_blocks -s compiledArticle.md -o compiled.html`